siberianfox/g2wiki/Development-Environments.md

  * `sudo -s`
  * `arm-non-eabi-gcc`

+(Estee: `arm-non-eabi-gcc` is not found in the yagarto-4.7.2 directory after it has been installed)

 * Now move the yagarto-4.7.2 directory to /usr/local.
 OSX hides this directory from you.
 Type <cmd><shift>g /usr/local to open it. from the "Go to the folder:" dialog box.

 * Drag the yagarto-4.7.2 directory (not the app) into /usr/local.
 You will probably need to enter these commands first: